umasubra/office-js-docs-1/Contributing.md

 ## Contribute using GitHub

 Use GitHub to contribute to this documentation without having to clone the repo to your desktop.
-This is the easiest way to create a pull request in this repository.
+This is the _easiest way_ to create a pull request in this <u>repository</u>.
 Use this method to make a minor change that doesn't involve code changes.

+*   \\tk2offfsm03\FileShares\UmaS\ManifestsItem1
+*   \\tk2offfsm03\FileShares\UmaS\ManifestsItem2
+*   Item3

 [![Title: images/image1470942114797.Jpeg](https://raw.githubusercontent.com/umasubra/office-js-docs-1/master/images/image1470942114797.Jpeg)](https://raw.githubusercontent.com/umasubra/office-js-docs-1/master/images/image1470942114797.Jpeg)